emilio-stack/company/README.md

 # company
-A REST API to query employee and jobsite data for a company.
+A REST API to query employee and job site data for a company.